Visitors & Community Borrowers | Library

 A Community Borrower Card allows limited access to KPU Library resources to members of the community, free of charge.

-When normal operations resume, permanent residents of BC who are 14 years of age or older who are not enrolled or work at KPU are eligible for a Community Borrower card.
+Permanent residents of BC who are 14 years of age or older who are not enrolled or work at KPU are eligible for a Community Borrower card.

 Individuals affiliated with institutions who participate in the Reciprocal Borrowing Agreements via the Canadian University Reciprocal Borrowing Agreement (CURBA) or Council of Post-Secondary Library Directors (CPSLD) are also eligible for a Community Borrower Card.

-When normal operations resume, community members must visit a Service Desk at one of our campus libraries and present the following information:
+Community members must visit a Service Desk at one of our campus libraries and present the following information:

 • Government issued ID with current address,